 Requirements (instructions and definitions) Consistency with requirements an unplanned event.
 An unplanned event is an event that causes an interruption where the customer has not been given the required Notice for the interruption or where the customer has not requested the outage. with the definitions provided in the AER's STPIS for unplanned SAIDI and SAIFI.
 The SAIDI and SAIFI measures must also be reported exclusive of specific outages as defined by the AER.
-Excluded Outages are: load shedding due to a generation shortfall automatic load shedding due to the operation of under frequency relays following the occurrence of a power system under-frequency condition load shedding at the direction of the Australian Energy Market Operator (AEMO) or a system operator load interruptions caused by a failure of the shared transmission network load interruptions caused by a failure of transmission connection assets except where the interruptions were due to inadequate planning of transmission connections and the DNSP is responsible for transmission connection planning load interruptions caused by the exercise of any obligation, right or discretion imposed upon or provided for under jurisdictional electricity legislation or national electricity legislation applying to a DNSP.
+Excluded Outages are: load shedding due to a generation shortfall automatic load shedding due to the operation of under frequency relays following the occurrence of a power system under-frequency condition load shedding at the direction of the Australian Energy Market Operator (AEMO) or a system operator load interruptions caused by a failure of the shared transmission network load interruptions caused by a failure of transmission connection assets except where the interruptions were due to inadequate planning of transmission connection planning load interruptions caused by the exercise of any obligation, right or discretion imposed upon or provided for under jurisdictional electricity legislation applying to a DNSP.
 Exclusions of outages were performed in accordance with the AER's instructions and the STPIS Guidelines.
-The MED threshold must be calculated for the 2015/16 Regulatory Year in accordance with the requirements in the STPIS.
-The MED threshold calculated for 2015/16 Regulatory Year is in accordance with the STPIS definition and is applied to 2015/06 system results.
+The MED threshold must be calculated for the 2016/17 Regulatory Year in accordance with the requirements in the STPIS.
+The MED threshold calculated for 2016/17 Regulatory Year is in accordance with the STPIS definition and is applied to 2016/07 system results.